 Mahindra has already begun testing the next-generation Scorpio, which will be launched in the first half of 2021.
 The all-new SUV will see comprehensive design changes and feature improvements along with the petrol engine.
 The next generation Mahindra Scorpio will come with a new 2.0-liter turbocharged petrol engine and a BS6-compliant 2.0-liter diesel engine.
-The updated oil burner will be about 20 HP more powerful than the current engine.
+The updated oil buyer will be about 20 HP more powerful than the current engine.
 On the other hand, the gasoline engine is capable of producing 190 hp and 380 Nm of torque.
 The new Scorpio can also be based on the modified version of the existing platform that will also be used in the new Thar.

 Planned release: Mid-2021

 Expected Price - Rs 11 Lakh - Rs 18 Lakh

 NEW MAHINDRA XUV500

 Mahindra & Mahindra will also offer a generation change to XUV500 SUV.
 The 2021 Mahindra XUV500 has already been seen testing multiple times on Indian roads.
 The SUV will receive major changes inside and out, along with a more powerful diesel engine.
 The new XUV500 will come with a 2.0L diesel engine boosted with SCR and DPF, which makes it BS6 compliant.
 The new oil buyer will provide 180 HP.
 The SUV will also feature a new stallion 2.0-liter petrol engine that generates 190 hp and 380 Nm of torque.
 Transmission options will include a 6-speed manual unit and a 6-speed automatic torque converter unit.